Donor-advised funds: Simplify your giving strategy

 Donor-advised funds are gaining popularity for other reasons as well, including:

 Anonymity: When you make a grant to a charity through a private foundation, those grants become public record through the private foundation tax return, IRS Form 990-PF.
-Conversely, individual DAFs do not file their own tax return, so grants are not identifiable to your specific DAF account.
+Conversely, since individual DAFs do not file their own tax return, donors may choose to make their grants anonymously.

-Recurring grants: Many donor-advised funds have recurring grant options (as well as a number of other online functionalities) to help simplify giving to the charities you regularly support.
+Recurring grants: Many donor-advised funds have recurring grant options to help simplify giving to the charities you regularly support and align your strategy with the organization’s needs.

 Non-cash gifts: Cash can be the most expensive asset to give.
-Consider donating appreciated stock, real estate, business interests, or collectibles to a DAF.
-Doing so may also simplify the sale for you and the charities you want to support.
+Donating privately held business interests or real estate to a DAF not only offers the potential for a fair market value deduction, but may also simplify the sale for you and the charities you want to support.

 “Many donors, as part of their overall business transition plan, opt to include a gift of a portion of their business to a DAF,” says Buckley.
 “This allows them to fulfill both their business transition and their charitable planning goals.”